puppetlabs/pdk/docs/pdk_install.md

 #### What to do next:

-To update PDK to the most recent release, run `brew cask upgrade pdk`
+To update PDK to the most recent release, run `brew upgrade --cask pdk`

 ### Migrate PDK installation to the Puppet Homebrew cask